 The Impossible (2012)

-Fans of Tom Holland from the Spider-Man movies and the recent Netflix hit movie The Devil All the Time now have a chance to see his big-screen debut.
+Fans of Tom Holland from the Spider-Man movies and the recent Netflix hit movie The Devil All the Time can now see his big-screen debut.

 And it was a big one.

 A 16-yar-old Holland co-starred in the thriller The Impossible as the son of Ewan McGregor and Naomi Watts.
-The film is based on the true-life Indian Ocean tsunami from 2004.
+The film deals with the true-life Indian Ocean tsunami of 2004.

 McGregor and Watts are a husband and wife who goes on a vacation to Thailand with their three sons for Christmas in 2004.
 However, while they are there, the 2004 tsunami blasts the beach resort they are at.